Best Aluminium Windows for Conservation Areas in the UK

 Can I get secondary glazing instead of replacing the original windows?

-Yes — and in some conservation areas (particularly for listed buildings) this is the only acceptable route.
+Yes.
+In some conservation areas, particularly for listed buildings, this is the only acceptable route.
 Secondary glazing fits behind the existing window, preserves the original, and provides thermal/acoustic benefits.
 It's not a Vitrum Solutions service directly; we can refer you to specialists.

 How long does planning approval take?